Sean 'Diddy' Combs acquitted of most serious charges, convicted of prostitution-related offenses

 The trial's most famous witness, rapper Kid Cudi, said Combs broke into his home in late 2011 after learning he and Cassie were dating.
 After his car was firebombed a few weeks later, Cudi — whose real name is Scott Mescudi — said he knew Combs "had something to do" with it.
 Combs denied it.

 Combs’ defense team acknowledged that he could be violent but argued that prosecutors were intruding in his personal life.
-In his closing remarks to the jury, defense lawyer Marc Agnifilo said it wasn’t illegal for Combs to make “homemade porn” with his girlfriends.
+In his closing remarks to the jury, Agnifilo said it wasn’t illegal for Combs to make “homemade porn” with his girlfriends.

 “They go into the man’s bedroom.
 They go into the man’s most private life.
 Where is the crime scene?”
 Agnifilo said.